 publication of band music.)

-ABA LEGACY CD Harry Begian CD Released
+Harry Begian CD Released

 The first ABA compact disc in the ABA Legacy Series, featuring the conducting of Harry Begian, was released at the Midwest Band & Orchestra Clinic this December.